-When I wrote my last post in June 2020, I did not have a very rosy outlook for 2020-2021.
+When I wrote my last post about my life in Merida in June 2020, I did not have a rosy outlook for 2020-2021.
 The world, including Merida, was in the depth of the pandemic, and I spent most of my time cooped up in my house alone.
-I also felt some residual discomfort leftover from the Express Kidnapping I lived through in Puebla in January 2020-
+I also felt some residual discomfort leftover from the Express Kidnapping I lived through in Puebla in January 2020.

-In 2020, I settled down in Merida full-time after spending most of the previous nine years on the road, in Montreal or living part-time in Merida.
-But, honestly, my heart would have preferred to be on the road.
+In 2020, I settled down in Merida full-time after spending most of the previous nine years either on the road in Montreal or living part-time in Merida.
+But honestly, my heart would have preferred to be on the road.

-I got my precious dog, Lobita, through a rather unexpected event.
+I got my precious dog, Lobita, through an unexpected event.
 My friend, Ann Tanchuk (also mentioned in my post on my Express Kidnapping), went to Canada in late February 2020 and planned to return in early April 2020.
-However, she couldn’t come back due to the pandemic.
-After a mutual friend couldn’t take care of Lobita anymore, Ann asked me to care for Lobita.
-I agreed because I like dogs and thought it would not be for a long time.
+However, she could not come back due to the pandemic.
+After a mutual friend could not take care of Lobita anymore, Ann asked me to care for Lobita.
+I agreed because I like dogs and thought it would not be long before Ann returned.

 I was mistaken.
-Ann just arrived in Merida a couple of weeks ago.
+Ann arrived in Merida two weeks ago (August 2021).
 I have had the dog for seventeen months and have fallen in love.
-I love Lobita because if I take good care of her, she will respond in kind.
+I love Lobita because if I take loving care of her, she will respond in kind.
 It is not complicated.

 Juan Carlos (and Chucho)

-I met Juan Carlos, my dearest new friend, through Mario Leduc, in April 2020.
-We got together a few times in April, May, and June 2020 but couldn’t spend much time together because of the pandemic.
+I met Juan Carlos, my dear new friend, through Mario Leduc, in April 2020.
+We got together in April, May, and June 2020 but could not spend much time together because of the pandemic.

-From April to August 2020, I ordered food for four months using Uber Eats.
-In early August, I realized that I could have Juan Carlos cook for me for almost the same cost.
+From April to August 2020, I ordered food using Uber Eats.
+In early August, I realized I could have Juan Carlos cook for me at a similar cost.
 Juan Carlos needed a job.
 (He was a manager for a local hotel that closed its doors temporarily during the pandemic).

 I realized that I would eat better if someone cooked for me.
 I also knew deep down that since I was depressed and alone, I needed someone in my life daily.
-So, it seemed natural that I would offer him a job as a cook and property manager.
-(By the way, I pay him around $400 a month for his services which is a good wage here.
-So good that when the hotel offered his job back, he refused because I gave him a much ¨cushier¨job than the hotel).
+So, it seemed natural that I would offer him a cook and property manager job.
+(I pay him around $400 a month for his services which is a good wage here.
+So good that when the hotel offered his job back, he refused because I gave him a much ¨cushier job than the hotel).

-After I got my Coronavirus shots, I got to know Juan Carlos’s family and friends.
+After getting my Coronavirus shots in Merida, I got to know Juan Carlos’s family and friends.
 One of his friends, Chucho, needed a place to stay, and I offered him my casita and a job helping me around the house.
 Chucho is very charming but a bit flighty.
-He is now studying to be a massage therapist with my help.
-I am hoping the school will help him get more focused and responsible.
+He is now studying to be a massage therapist with my help, and I hope the school will help him become more focused and responsible.

 - Generally, dealing with my house in the past year has been relatively easy.
-Juan Carlos and I have found contractors to help when necessary, and he and Chucho have done some work themselves.
-I plan to offer classes here in 2022 and will need to spruce up the place beforehand.
+Juan Carlos and I have found contractors to help when necessary, and he and Chucho have done some work.
+I plan to offer classes in 2022 and need to spruce up the place beforehand.

-- I received my temporary residency renewal quickly in January 2021.
-The last two times I tried to renew were a nightmare (see my previous post).
-However, the immigration office here in Merida has upgraded its technology so that it now only takes two weeks to get a residency card.
+- I received my Mexican temporary residency renewal quickly in January 2021.
+The last two times I tried to renew was a nightmare (see my previous post).
+However, the immigration office here in Merida has upgraded its technology, so it now only takes two weeks to get a residency card.
 In addition, I used the beneficial services of Yucatan Expatriate Services (YES) to help.
-I will try, if possible, to become a permanent resident in two years (probably with YES’s help).
+I will try, if possible, to become a permanent resident in two years (with YES’s help).

-- With assistance from Mario, Juan Carlos, and several doctors (including a local sleep doctor, psychiatrist, psychologist), I fought off a bout of depression and dealt with sleeping apnea.
-While I paid for all these services out of pocket,- all -except the sleep apnea machine, tests, and a brain scan- cost considerably less than in the US, and everyone seemed entirely professional.
-(An office visit for 45 minutes costs around $35-45; usually, you can get an appointment the same week, and doctors typically have appointments available at night).
+- With assistance from Mario, Juan Carlos, and several doctors (including a local sleep doctor, psychiatrist, and psychologist), I fought off a bout of depression and dealt with sleeping apnea.
+While I paid for all these services out of pocket – all -except the sleep apnea machine, tests, and a brain scan- cost less than in the US, and everyone seemed entirely professional.
+(An office visit for 45 minutes costs around $35-45; you can usually get an appointment the same week, and doctors typically have appointments at night).
 Most also spoke good English.

 Teaching Juan Carlos

-I also rediscovered something I’ve always loved doing: teaching.
-I taught in Russia in 1994-5 as a volunteer under demanding situations.
-The classes did not have a regular schedule, and there was no curriculum.
+I also rediscovered something I have always loved: teaching languages and travel workshops.
+I taught in Russia from 1994-to 1995 as a volunteer under demanding situations.
+The classes did not have a regular schedule and no curriculum.
 I enjoyed the freedom to try new things and found it an excellent way to learn about Russian people.

-Between fall 2005 and spring 2009, I taught seminars in living and traveling abroad to over 500 classes through adult education programs throughout the USA:
+Between fall 2005 and spring 2009, I taught seminars on living and traveling abroad to over 500 classes through adult education programs throughout the USA:

 In December, Juan Carlos asked me if I could teach him English.
-I thought about it for a while and realized that I missed the classes that I taught in Russia and the seminar teaching.
-I loved the creativity required to develop a lesson plan and wanted to see how much teaching had changed in the 26 years since I taught in Russia.
+I thought about it for a while and realized I missed the classes I taught in Russia and the seminar teaching.
+I loved the creativity required to develop a lesson plan and wanted to see how much education had changed in the 26 years since I taught in Russia.